Horizon Worlds: Development

-In September 2023, Meta announced that Super Rumble will be available on web and mobile via a waitlist.
-As of May 2024, there is a growing amount of available worlds, including Super Rumble and Arena Clash Hub.
-Some creators have the ability to publish worlds to web and mobile.
+In July 2023, Meta's first-party studio Ouro Interactive released the shooter game Super Rumble, which utilized new creation features such as asset imports and TypeScript that were not previously available to developers.

+In September 2023, Meta released web and mobile versions of the platform.
+These had originally been announced in February 2022 with a planned launch date later that year.

-In September 2024, Meta announced a new look for the in-game avatars.
-They were fully rolled out in October 2024 along with a system to create custom clothes with AI in the Meta Horizon mobile app.
+In October 2024, Meta rolled out changes to the appearance of in-game avatars.
+This change included a system to create custom clothes via AI in the Meta Horizon mobile app.
 They also added pre-teens as an age group, which makes creators able to mark their world as 10+.

-In October 2024, Meta started rolling out Meta Credits, which is a new way to pay for items in Meta Horizon, similar to Robux in Roblox or Tokens in Rec Room.
+In October 2024, Meta introduced Meta Credits to allow users to more-easily spend money in Meta Horizon, similar to Robux in Roblox or Tokens in Rec Room.
 They can be purchased on mobile or in VR with USD.
-The AI clothes generator was in a beta test for this month, so it was free from October 1 to October 31.
-They also opened up an application to join the MHCP (Meta Horizon Creator Program), which allows creators to unlock monetization opportunities, advanced tools like TypeScript, and more.

-In November 2024, the AI clothes generator in the Meta Horizon app switched to costing Meta Credits.
-Meta Credits are still being rolled out to users in Horizon, leaving some users unable to use the generator until they get access to the new in-game currency.

-In February 2025, Meta released a preview of the Horizon Worlds Desktop Editor, a Windows-based editor with the ability to import 3D assets, images, and sound files, place them in a 3D landscape, and implement game logic and other functionality using TypeScript, and announced that the in-headset editor would be deprecated In September 2025, the company announced that the Desktop Editor would be renamed as Horizon Studio.
+In February 2025, Meta released a preview of the Horizon Worlds Desktop Editor, a Windows-based editor with the ability to import 3D assets, images, and sound files, place them in a 3D landscape, and implement game logic and other functionality using TypeScript, and announced that the in-headset editor would be deprecated.
+In September 2025, the company announced that the Desktop Editor would be renamed as Horizon Studio.

+In February 2026, Meta separated Worlds from the VRQuest platform to almost exclusively focus on the mobile version.
+In March 2026, Meta announced that the VR version of Worlds would be discontinued by June.
+The company partially reversed this decision the next day, instead saying it planned to support existing games for the foreseeable future but no new games would be added to the platform.